mtkumar123/HumanReadableConvertor/README.md

 Time taken: ~3 hours
 Writing the code took around 1.5 hours.
 I think I started off with using quotient and remainder approach first, but then realized this would be better as a recursive function.
 Had to do some reading of the argparse library documentation.
 Overall I think it was straightforward.
 Writing the test cases and documentation took another 1.5 hours.

+### Assumptions
+- If integer provided is a negative or 0 number then a blank string is outputted.